Theory or Hypothesis?

 We could also load our Bolshoi Simulation with randomly-generated parameters.
 Given enough spontaneous combinations, life would evolve, though it may bear no resemblance to anything we’re familiar with.

-We can refer to this digital simulation as a virtual (or holographic) dimension, because in it, spacetime is nothing more than computer software – information.
+We can refer to this digital simulation as a virtual (or holographic) dimension, because in it, spacetime is reducible to computer software – information.

 The Property of Emergence

 “But where does consciousness within the Simulation come from?”
-To answer one question with another: “Where did our consciousness come from?”
-(Answer: The stars.)
-To quote Carl Sagan,
+Well, where did our consciousness come from?
+Answer: The stars – or more specifically, the Constructal Pattern.
+To quote Carl Sagan:

 “The nitrogen in our DNA, the calcium in our teeth, the iron in our blood, the carbon in our apple pies were made in the interiors of collapsing stars.
 We are made of starstuff.”

 It’s difficult to avoid lame clichés and Matrix references while discussing Simulation Theory, but this clip does a good job of delivering the idea without too much unnecessary fluff.
-In this excerpt, Professor Jürgen Schmidt discusses how all the complexity we observe in the nature can be reduced to a few basic laws.
+In this excerpt, Professor Jürgen Schmidt discusses how all the complexity we observe in the universe may be reducible to a basic pattern, e.g., the Constructal Law.

 The main message here is that our universe could be the complex result of much simpler computation, such as the Mandelbrot set, which is a polynomial function capable of infinite complexity.